Can you guarantee better email deliverability?

 So people often come to us on a mission to increase their deliverability.
 One of the most common questions we get is some version of: “Can you guarantee I’ll get better deliverability with you than I do with [Competing ESP]?”

-First of all, I’m really glad you take your deliverability seriously.
+First of all, we're really glad you take your deliverability seriously.
 We take it seriously too, which is why we’re constantly making sure that Mailgun’s infrastructure can help you reach a 99% (or even 100%) inbox rate.
 And it’s why we talk about email validations and dedicated IPs and other deliverability strategies.

 But the idea of guaranteeing deliverability, that’s where we draw the line.
 There are a number of factors affecting your delivery rate, and many of them are outside of an ESP’s control.
 When we see ESPs advertising big deliverability claims and guarantees of 100% inbox placement rates, we get kind of mad because they’re not being real with you.